Double Vision by Steve Gore

 Full details

-Double Vision uses two separate decks of cards.
-The method relies on smart thinking rather than difficult sleight of hand, making the trick practical for real world performance.
-The routine is structured to be engaging for audiences and creates moments of genuine astonishment.
-It is a marketed effect, available as a commercial release.
-The trick is praised for its clever method and visual transformations.
+The trick uses two separate decks of cards.
+It involves visual transformations, such as a King of Hearts becoming an Ace of Spades.
+The method relies on smart thinking rather than difficult sleight of hand, making the effect practical for real world performance.
+The routine is structured to be interactive and engaging for audiences, creating moments of genuine astonishment.
+Steve Gore is the creator of this effect, which is part of his Famous Five Collection.

 Who should consider the trick

-Double Vision is suitable for magicians who perform close up magic.
-It is ideal for those looking to add strong, well constructed routines to their repertoire.
-The trick is accessible to a wide range of performers because it does not require advanced sleight of hand skills.
-Magicians who enjoy interactive and engaging card magic will find this trick particularly appealing.
+Double Vision is suitable for magicians looking to add a strong, well constructed routine to their close up repertoire.
+It is built for real world performance and is accessible to a wide range of performers due to its clever method.
+Magicians who enjoy modern twists on classic plots will find this effect particularly appealing.

 Information on how difficult it is to perform